kylelin23/catAdoptionApp/README.md

 - Scan the QR code shown in your terminal or browser
 - The app should open directly on your device

-## Contributing
-All pull requests and issues are welcome!